 But … popular or not, are protein bars good for you?
+Are protein bars healthy?

-In this article, we’ll explain whether or not protein bars are good for you.
+In this article, we’ll explain whether protein bars are good for you or not.
 We’ll also talk about several characteristics to look for in a good protein bar.

 It’s really hard answering straight questions like this because the answer is almost always, “it depends.”

 We’re all looking for a tasty, high-protein snack.
-But that doesn’t mean you should just eat whatever you can find.
+But that doesn’t mean you should just eat whatever you can find or what's cheap.
 There are plenty of bad protein bar brands out there and you should avoid them as much as you can.

 Here are some characteristics that make a bad protein bar bad.

 Sugar is just complex carbs broken down into their simplest form.

 Your body converts sugar into glucose and puts it into your bloodstream where your body uses it for energy.
 If you consume too many simple carbs or sugars, then your body will turn those sugars into fat.

 Fat exists to act as your body’s energy reserve.